 Proper diagnosis of chronic laryngitis with targeted testing is important to accurately treat this condition.

 Laryngeal spasm is when the vocal cords narrow or close inappropriately.
 It can cause problems speaking or breathing, or can make a person feel like they are choking or that their “air is being cut off.”
 It is usually treatable with medication or therapy (or a combination).
 It is usually caused by an underlying medical problem in the throat or airways.

 You may require medication, therapy, or a combination of the two to help with your spasm.
-Dr. Anderson also performs Botox injections in the clinic to treat spasm.
 If you are a patient that has received Botox before for spasmodic dysphonia, you will be pleased with the ease of treatment and quick office visit for your injection.